data-space/data-vis/README.md

 # Data modeling and visualization in R

 **Introduce_Cleansing_Techniques:**
-This tutorial compares two main packages *tidyr, reshape2* which have equivalent fuctions for data cleansing, tidying and aggregation - these are usually important and prerequisite steps for data exploration, visualization and modeling.
+This tutorial compares two main packages *tidyr, reshape2* which have equivalent fuctions for data cleansing, tidying and aggregation - these are important and most of the time prerequisite steps for data exploration, visualization and modeling.

 **Introduce_Visualization_Techniques:**
 supplement the visualization tutorial in Data Science class at Bentley University.
 This tutorial focuses on *ggplot2* while also incorporatates other visualization packages *ggrepel, ggmap*